 Available in the following locations:SJU

-- Graduates of the program qualify to apply for licenses in clinical psychology in Puerto Rico and the United States.
+- Graduates of our Clinical Psychology Doctoral qualify to apply for licenses in clinical psychology in Puerto Rico and the United States.

 - Students who participate in this program have more than 100 clinical scenarios in which to practice, regardless of whether their focus is on children, adolescents, adults, communities, medical settings, general hospitals, primary care clinics, or psychiatric hospitals.